-- Communicate with Environmental Health and Safety any safe driving information that may need to be updated in the PSU Safe Driving Program. - Provide information for vehicle Accident Report Packets (refer to section 5.3.1 of this program). - Record all reported incidents and accidents involving university vehicles.
+- Communicate with Environmental Health and Safety any safe driving information that may need to be updated in the PSU Safe Driving Program. - Provide final authorization of employees requesting to become a high occupancy van operator using the High Occupancy Van Driver Authorization form. - Provide information for vehicle Accident Report Packets (refer to section 5.3.1 of this program). - Record all reported incidents and accidents involving university vehicles.